johannes42x/scanOS/README.md

-# scanOS
+# nutritionOS

-scanOS defines how visible information becomes structured data that persists.

-Screenshots, photos, scans, documents, and other human-facing artifacts contain information that is usually read once, summarized, and discarded. scanOS specifies a **repeatable ingestion and normalization method** that turns what is visible into deterministic, machine-readable files.

-scanOS is designed for situations where information must not only be recognized, but **retained, compared, and reused over time**.

----
+nutritionOS defines how eating, cooking, and nutritional decisions become a **coherent, long-term process** rather than a sequence of isolated days.

+Most nutrition tools focus on logging, scoring, and correcting. nutritionOS focuses on **continuity**: how food choices accumulate, stabilize, and make sense over time.

-This repository is part of **MetaMemoryWorks** —
-a file-based architecture for persistent AI memory.
+nutritionOS is part of **MetaMemoryWorks** — a file-based architecture for persistent AI memory.

 🌐 https://metamemoryworks.com
 📄 Architecture: https://github.com/johannes42x/MetaMemoryArchitecture